jgrss/geowombat/doc/source/io.rst

 .. note::

     Xarray will handle alignment of images of varying sizes as long as the the resolutions are "target aligned".
     If images are not target aligned, Xarray might not concatenate a stack of images.
 With GeoWombat, we can use a context manager and a reference image to handle image alignment.

-In the example below, we specify a reference image using GeoWombat's configuration manager.
+In the example below, we specify a reference image using the ``geowombat`` configuration manager.

 .. note::